grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 He squeezed the ballast blow handle in a short burst, and the _Gnat_ popped up an entire meter closer to the underside of the _Prospect_.
 "Ugh, too fuckin' much, too fuckin' fast. _Gently_ --- was what Hemi said --- gently..."

 He was slowly gaining on the _Prospect_.
-When the _Prospect's_ mating collar disappeared beyond the frame of the viewport, Shakes guessed he was directly underneath it.
-He gave the _Gnat's_ small dive planes a modest amount of up-angle.
-Suddenly he was within a meter of the _Prospect's_ belly, and he could feel the push of water from the moving hull of the big boat driving the _Gnat_ backwards.
+When the _Prospect_'s mating collar disappeared beyond the frame of the viewport, Shakes guessed he was directly underneath it.
+He gave the _Gnat_'s small dive planes a modest amount of up-angle.
+Suddenly he was within a meter of the _Prospect_'s belly, and he could feel the push of water from the moving hull of the big boat driving the _Gnat_ backwards.
 The push was also ruining his instinctive awareness of where he was.
 He felt a slight panic, until the mating collar popped into view again through the narrow viewport directly ahead of him.

 He gave the _Gnat_ a little more power to the electric motor, and it moved forward through the streaming water.
 He held close to the _Prospect_.
 The _Gnat_ slowly gained ground until the mating collar disappeared over his head again.
 He angled the dive planes up a bit, and with a loud clang the mating collars of the two ships collided.

 Shakes squeezed the ballast blow handle again --- with as short a burst as he could possibly get.
 This gave the _Gnat_ enough buoyancy to hold it firmly up against the bottom of the _Prospect_.

 He visualized what was happening in his head: the two mating collars were pressed against each other, held together but not aligned.
 If Shakes could correctly guess which direction to move the _Gnat_, the mating collar would pop into place.
-If he guessed wrong, the _Gnat_ would slip off the _Prospect's_ mating collar and crunch up against the bottom of the bigger boat.
+If he guessed wrong, the _Gnat_ would slip off the _Prospect_'s mating collar and crunch up against the bottom of the bigger boat.
 If that happened --- and he was lucky enough that his welds did not rip apart and sink him --- he would have to begin the whole maneuver over again.

 He slowly eased the controls, a little rudder port, a little rudder starboard, a little forward power, a little off the throttle.
-He was moving the mating collar around in a circle, trying to get it to slip into the _Prospect's_ collar.
+He was moving the mating collar around in a circle, trying to get it to slip into the _Prospect_'s collar.
 There was the sound of steel ring grinding on steel ring, until with another clang, the small sub popped upwards.
 All he could see out of his viewport now was the long undistinguished gray hull of the _Prospect_ stretched out in front of him.
 Either he was in the mating collar, or had slipped off the front of it.

 But it felt right.
 Shakes gave a tiny further squeeze on the main ballast blow so that the _Gnat_ would have good strong upward buoyancy against the bottom of the _Prospect_.